HAPPY NEW YEAR! I'm so excited to be back sharing the very first recipe for 2017.

 I made SO MANY mug cakes when I was testing this recipe.
 I was all mug-caked out but then I finally stumbled on this recipe and it made me jump for joy.
 I tried butter vs oil, cocoa powder vs real chocolate, chocolate chips, vanilla, eggs vs no eggs and all yielded different results.
 But to be honest, most of the cakes were either wet and soggy (no thanks) or dry and hard.

-Finally, I had it close to where I wanted it to be when I remember that egg yolks tend to add moisture to cakes, while egg whites can make cakes dry.
+Finally, I had it close to where I wanted it to be when I remembered that egg yolks tend to add moisture to cakes, while egg whites can make cakes dry.
 So I tried it one last time with an egg yolk (rather than 1/2 a whole egg or no egg at all) and bingo!
 The soft and fluffy cake I wanted.

 The last touch to make this mug cake one to remember, is a lovely large tablespoon of Nutella right in the middle.
 When it bakes, it seeps down and creates little Nutella pockets for extra flavour and moisture. #winning